Spuriosity1/Spuriosity1.github.io/_posts/2022-05-17-degenerate-perturbation.md

 where $\Sigma$ is the _self energy_ that exactly accounts for the influence of all orders of perturbative corrections.

-## Ordinary perturbation theory

-Show that this derivation amounts to the same thing as standard nondegenerate perturbation theory under suitable assumptions (e.g. that $\mathcal{M}$ is one dimensional)

 # Examples